Return to Index

 Benefits of Breastfeeding for the Baby

 - Proper nourishment—Breast milk contains almost all of the nourishment that babies need during their first 6 months of life.
 However, vitamin D supplementation is needed because breast milk is low in this vitamin.
-Supplementation with vitamin D will need to be continued until your baby is getting enough vitamin D from other sources, such as vitamin D-fortified formula or sun.
-Starting at age 4 months, your baby will also need an iron supplement until he or she starts getting enough iron from food sources, like infant cereal.
-If your baby is premature, he or she will likely need to take iron starting at 1 month.
+Supplementation with vitamin D will need to be continued until your baby is getting enough vitamin D from other sources, such as vitamin D-fortified formula or sunlight.
+Talk to your baby's doctor before exposing them to sunlight.
+Overexposure is harmful.
+Starting at age 4 months, your baby will also need an iron supplement until they start getting enough iron from food sources, like infant cereal.
+If your baby is premature, they will likely need to take iron starting at 1 month of age.